The Trio

 Some solo pianists will play a "walking bass" part with the left hand, creating that driving rhythm and giving the right hand responsibility for both harmony and melody.
 (Listen to track ? on the “Trio” playlist.)

-But with a bass and drums establishing a steady pulse, the pianist is free to be creative with his own rhythms.
-She can be spare or maximalist, laid-back or aggressive.
+But in a trio, with a bass and drums establishing a steady pulse, the pianist is free to be rhythmically creative.
+She can be spare or maximalist, laid-back or aggressive, play with the established pulse or against it.
 It's a part of the pianist's personal signature and style.

-Count Basie, most famous for his big bands, was also an elegant pianist who took "spareness" to new levels.
+Count Basie, most famous for his big bands, was also an elegant pianist who believed that less is more.
 Listen to the charming way he plinks and plonks against the steady beat of his drummer and bassist.

-Basie's style is distinctive in its economy, and in the way he sparingly defines the harmonies.
-A more traditional approach is to use the left hand to handle the harmonies (by playing chords) and the right hand to play the song's melody.
-Listen to the journeyman pianist Red Garland play "What Is This Thing Called Love?" with his trio (Paul Chambers, Bass and Art Taylor, drums).
+Basie's style is distinctive in its economy, the way he sparingly defines the harmonies.
+Red Garland’s trio playing is more traditional, establishing the harmonies with left-hand chords and playing the melody with the right hand.
+Listen to Garland play "What Is This Thing Called Love?" with his trio (Paul Chambers, Bass and Art Taylor, drums).

 EXAMPLE